melissahsiung/wpnetwork-migrate/README.md

 ## Future plans
-- Make a form for the vars
+- Make a form for the vars & display the output w/a copy button
-- Connect/modify the db
+- Connect/modify the db & have a run button
 - Clean up content/media links

 ## Log